Project Weber/RENEW

-Project Weber/RENEW is a peer-led harm reduction and recovery support center in Providence, Rhode Island.
+Project Weber/RENEW is a harm reduction organization in Providence, Rhode Island established in 2016 by the merger of Project RENEW and Project Weber.
+The organization is staffed entirely by people who have directly experienced mental health issues, substance abuse and/or sex work.

-Opioid overdoses are a leading cause of accidental death in Rhode Island.
-Project Weber/RENEW is one of the largest distributors of Narcan in the state.

-Origins
+History

 Creation of Project RENEW

-In 2006, Colleen Daley Ndoye started Project Revitalizing & Engaging Neighborhoods by Empowering Women (RENEW), which offered supportive services to women who engage in sex work in Pawtucket and Central Falls.
-Project RENEW's original mission was advocating for alternatives to arrest, encouraging law enforcement to connect people who engaged in drug use and/or street-based sex work to RENEW's services.
-Cheryl "Whoopi" Robinson was the first peer outreach specialist Project RENEW hired.
-Robinson was paid through a grant.
-After two years of RENEW's existence, prostitution arrests in both Pawtucket and Central Falls had dropped 90% due to RENEW's work.
+In 2006, Colleen Daley Ndoye started Project Revitalizing & Engaging Neighborhoods by Empowering Women (RENEW), which connects women sex workers with social services and substance abuse treatment.
+Project RENEW has been credited with reducing arrests in Pawtucket.

 Creation of Project Weber

-In 2008, Project Weber was founded by Rich Holcomb and James Waterman, in Providence, as the first supportive services in America to exclusively serve men who engage in sex work.
-The project was named in honor of Roy Weber, a 19-year-old sex worker who was found murdered on Allens Avenue in Providence on Christmas Day in 2003.
-To learn how to open a drop-in center for men who engage in sex work, Holcomb and Waterman visited Project Rezo in Montreal, Canada, and Project Sance in Prague, Czech Republic.
+In 2008, Project Weber was founded by Rich Holcomb and James Waterman, in Providence, as the first supportive services in America to exclusively serve male sex workers.
+The project was named in honor of Roy Weber, a sex worker who was found murdered in Providence in 2003.
 Project Weber opened its first drop-in center in 2013.
 After two years of running the drop-in center and nearly seven years of complete abstinence from drugs and alcohol, Holcomb relapsed and resigned as director of Project Weber.
 The merger into Project Weber/RENEW occurred, in part, to sustain the work of Project Weber, after Holcomb's departure as director.
 Holcomb continues to be involved in the organization.

 Merger into Project Weber/RENEW

-In 2016, Project Weber and Project RENEW merged to become Project Weber/RENEW, and created a program to support transgender, gender non-conforming, and non-binary communities.
-PW/R is funded by the Rhode Island Department of Health.
+In 2016, Project Weber which served male sex workers and Project RENEW which served female sex workers merged to become Project Weber/RENEW in a hope to gather more funds and help more people.
+Project Weber/RENEW is funded by the Rhode Island Department of Health.
 Weber/RENEW's interventions include education, distribution of harm reduction supplies, peer-led street outreach, addressing basic needs, HIV prevention testing, support groups, and case management.

-Locations

-Outreach

-In December 2017, Joseph "Joey" Cintron, a beloved client of Weber/RENEW, died of a fentanyl overdose at age 24.
-In July 2018, Cintron's sister, Erica Tierney, donated her Honda Odyssey van to the organization out of gratitude for their support of Cintron.
-The van is used as a mobile office for outreach workers to serve clients in Providence, Central Falls, and Pawtucket.

-In 2021, Weber/RENEW began doing outreach and distributing harm reduction supplies in Kennedy Plaza from 10 am to 2 pm on weekdays.
-The organization also successfully pushed RIPTA to reopen their Kennedy Plaza bathrooms.